Project Objectives

 • The group collects evidence to apply for Plastic Free Community accreditation

-SAS have approved this objective for 2020 - 2023.
-We've formed our initial steering group, met twice in 2020, 2021, 2022 and three times in 2023 and 2024, As mentioned above we're very fortunate to have two council representatives involved.
+SAS has approved this objective for 2020 - 2024.
+We've formed our steering group, met twice in 2020, 2021, 2022, three times in 2023 and 2024 and once so far in 2025.